-The Environmental Protection Agency (EPA) last Thursday said it will study the potential risks of a technique used to stimulate production of shale gas -- known as hydraulic fracturing (hydrofracing) -- on water quality and public health.
+The Environmental Protection Agency (EPA) Thursday said it will study the potential risks of a technique used to stimulate production of gas from wells drilled in gas shales -- known as hydraulic fracturing (hydrofracing) -- on water quality and public health.
 Producers say they are confident that the study -- if conducted objectively -- will show hydrofracing to be safe.

 Congress approved funds for the EPA study as part of the fiscal year (FY) 2010 spending bill for Interior, Environment and Related Agencies.
 The EPA said it is reallocating $1.9 million for the study this year and has requested additional funding in the president's budget proposal for FY 2011.

 "Our research will be designed to answer questions about the potential impact of hydraulic fracturing on human health and environment.
 The study will be conducted through a transparent, peer-reviewed process with significant stakeholder input," said Paul T. Anastas, assistant administrator for the EPA's Office of Research and Development.

 The agency said it was in the "very early stages" of designing a hydrofracing research program.
 It said it expects to begin the process by defining research questions and identifying data gaps; conducting a process for stakeholder input and research prioritization; developing a detailed study design that will undergo external peer-review; and leading to implementing the planned research studies.